Q: What is TPT Passport?

 Q: How do I activate TPT Passport on my TV?

-If you have activated TPT Passport online, you can also watch via the PBS app on your TV using Apple TV.
-Roku and other OTT devices will be coming soon.
+A: If you have activated TPT Passport online, you can also watch via the PBS app on your TV using Apple TV, Roku and other OTT devices.

 How to activate TPT Passport on Apple TV:

 How to activate TPT Passport on Roku:

 First, let’s make sure you’re logged in to TPT.org.
 Look in the upper right corner of TPT.org and click on “My Account”.
 If you do not see “My Account”, you’ll need to sign in.
 Click on “sign in” and sign into your account or create a new account if you don’t have one.

 How do I cancel my membership?

 Please call our Member Services team at 651-229-1300 (Toll Free: 866-229-1300) They are available Monday – Friday from 9 a.m. to 5 p.m.